Waveform models for the gravitational-wave memory effect: II. Time-domain and frequency-domain models for nonspinning binaries: Time-domain model

 Here $l_\mathrm{min}$ is given by $l_{\mathrm{min}}=\mathrm{max}\left(|m|,|s|\right)$ and the coefficients $A_{l'lm}(a\omega)$ are complex-valued coefficients that are referred to as ``mixing'' coefficients.
 The QNMs are functions of the final mass $M_f$ and final spin $\chi_f$ of the remnant BH, which are nontrivial functions of the initial masses $m_1$ and $m_2$ that are used during the inspiral phase.
 We use the \texttt{SurfinBH} Python package to compute the final mass and spin parameters from the individual mass parameters.

 The QNM frequencies are parametrized by three integers: the spheroidal harmonic indices $(l,m)$ and the overtone number $n=0,1,\dots$.
 We will typically denote them by $\omega_{lmn}$.
 They generically have nonzero real and imaginary parts.
 The real part $\Re[\omega_{lmn}]$ is the angular frequencies and minus the imaginary part $-\Im[\omega_{lmn}]$ is the inverse of the damping time (we use the convention that the imaginary part is negative).
 Higher overtones have a faster damping rate, so the fundamental mode ($n=0$) is longer lived than the $n>0$ overtones.
 For each $(l,m,n)$ triple, there is a QNM with a positive and a negative real part, which are referred to as the ``ordinary'' ($\Re[\omega_{lmn}]>0$) and the ``mirror'' ( $\Re[\omega_{lmn}]<0$) modes.
 For rotating black holes, for each $(l,m,n)$ value with $m\neq 0$, there are two modes, the ``prograde'' and the ``retrograde'' modes, for which $m$ has the same or opposite sign, respectively, as the sign of the energy.
 There is a discrete symmetry of the modes that relates ordinary, prograde modes with the mirror, retrograde modes (and a similar symmetry for the ordinary, retrograde and mirror, prograde modes).
-For nonspinning black-hole binaries, the case we are focusing on in this paper, the waveform $(l,m)$ modes can be well fit by just the prograde modes (see, e.g.,~\cite{Giesler:2019uxc}), so we also use just prograde modes.
 The \texttt{qnm} package computes the ordinary modes and thus prograde modes for positive $m$ and retrograde modes for negative $m$; the other cases can be obtained through the discrete symmetry described above.

+The remnant black hole formed from a BBH merger is spinning, and the ringdown waves generically contain both prograde and retrograde modes.
+Prior work (see, e.g.,~\cite{Giesler:2019uxc}), however, has shown that when the remnant black hole is formed from a nonspinning BBH merger (the case we are focusing on in this paper), the ringdown waveform $(l,m)$ modes can be fit well using just the prograde modes.
+For this reason, we also fit the ringdown waves using just prograde modes.